wigging/pythonic/README.md

 The purpose of this repository and accompanying website is to provide straightforward Python programming examples with brief descriptions of the code.
-If you're looking for indepth articles, then I suggest you look elsewhere.
 The website is available at https://gavinw.me/pythonic while code examples such as scripts, modules, and packages are located in the repository's `examples` folder.